Uncertainty: Knightian uncertainty

-Unreferenced original research
+Risk and uncertainty

 For example, if it is unknown whether or not it will rain tomorrow, then there is a state of uncertainty.
-If probabilities are applied to the possible outcomes using weather forecasts or even just a calibrated probability assessment, the uncertainty has been quantified.
+If probabilities are applied to the possible outcomes using weather forecasts or even just a calibrated probability assessment, the risk has been quantified.
 Suppose it is quantified as a 90% chance of sunshine.
 If there is a major, costly, outdoor event planned for tomorrow then there is a risk since there is a 10% chance of rain, and rain would be undesirable.
 Furthermore, if this is a business event and $100,000 would be lost if it rains, then the risk has been quantified (a 10% chance of losing $100,000).
 These situations can be made even more realistic by quantifying light rain vs. heavy rain, the cost of delays vs. outright cancellation, etc.

 Some may represent the risk in this example as the "expected opportunity loss" (EOL) or the chance of the loss multiplied by the amount of the loss (10% × $100,000 = $10,000).
 That is useful if the organizer of the event is "risk neutral", which most people are not.
 Most would be willing to pay a premium to avoid the loss.
 An insurance company, for example, would compute an EOL as a minimum for any insurance coverage, then add onto that other operating costs and profit.
 Since many people are willing to buy insurance for many reasons, then clearly the EOL alone is not the perceived value of avoiding the risk.

-Quantitative uses of the terms uncertainty and risk are fairly consistent from fields such as probability theory, actuarial science, and information theory.
+Quantitative uses of the terms uncertainty and risk are fairly consistent among fields such as probability theory, actuarial science, and information theory.
 Some also create new terms without substantially changing the definitions of uncertainty or risk.
 For example, surprisal is a variation on uncertainty sometimes used in information theory.
 But outside of the more mathematical uses of the term, usage may vary widely.
 In cognitive psychology, uncertainty can be real, or just a matter of perception, such as expectations, threats, etc.